joshmorgan1000/UTKH/README.md

 This equation complements traditional Doppler and gravitational redshift models by introducing a resonance-driven mechanism for wavelength elongation.

----

-### Conclusion

-These equations provide a mathematical foundation for UTKH’s redefinition of light, mass, and redshift.
+Together, these equations provide a mathematical foundation for UTKH’s redefinition of light, mass, and redshift.
 By framing light as a flow of energy, UTKH connects fundamental physical principles to a unifying framework of motion and resonance.
 These relationships open new pathways for experimental validation and theoretical exploration.

 ---

 ## Applications to Physics <a href="#applications-to-physics"></a>

 The Universal Theory of Kinetic Harmonics (UTKH) provides a novel lens to understand fundamental physical processes.
 By redefining phenomena like mass, energy, and gravity as emergent properties of resonance, UTKH bridges gaps between quantum mechanics, classical physics, and cosmology.
 It also provides a unified framework for understanding atomic elements, electrons, chemical bonds, and electricity.
-By redefining these phenomena as manifestations of light flows and harmonic resonance, UTKH bridges classical physics, chemistry, and electromagnetism as well as its implications for nuclear reactions, quantum mechanics, and large-scale cosmic phenomena under a single theoretical paradigm.
+If these phenomena are considered manifestations of light flows and harmonic resonance, the gaps close between classical physics, chemistry, and electromagnetism as well as its implications for nuclear reactions, quantum mechanics, and large-scale cosmic phenomena under a single theoretical paradigm.

 ---